 Simple and classified nomenclatures for botany and zoology (i.e. genus/species names) on laminated cards are available for those children who have discovered reading.
 Geography puzzles at the national, continental, and global scale teach a child their location within a larger world while they also learn colors, shapes, naming and sorting.
 The foundations for higher math are laid through the use of the famous beaded rods, each of varying lengths that can be counted alone or together, assembled as a cube and visually and tangibly represent decimals, logs, and a variety of other mathematical principles.

 Through indirect and direct interaction with the variety of materials a well prepared classroom provides, slowly the child’s hands and mind get ready for reading and writing.
 Then suddenly one day the child discovers that she can write, as if she has invented writing.
-Further along in their work, the child discovers how to read, on their own, as if by magic.
+Further along in their work, the children discover how to read, on their own, as if by magic.
 A love for learning and the work of learning is sparked.
 Moments like these are a driving force of a Montessori education – the children’s discovery of their own mastery of the materials.